joausaga/social-ideation/README.md

 As the figure also shows, the comments placed to Facebook posts mapped to ideas are taken and transformed into IdeaScale comments and comments published on IdeaScale ideas are mapped to Facebook comments.

+On Facebook IdeaScale initiatives are identified by a hashtag as well as the initiatives' campaigns.

 Integration Model
 -----------------